Muhammed-Rajab/file-boy/README.md

 - [❌] output decrypted `.zip` file from decrypting an encrypted directory to stdout
 - [❌] ability to pass the encrypted directory files with metadata to other programs
 - [❌] ability to pass the decrypted directory files with metadata to other programs

+## Contributing

+Contributions are always welcome!

+If you have a feature request, please open a new pull request with the regarding details.
+I'll be more than happy to connect with like-minded people😃!